algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 4.4 Names

-Names are extremely important to a project's readability[^4], not having conventions or having each collaborator of a project use its conventions leads to the deterioration of both the quality of the project and the overall readability.
+Names are extremely important to a project's readability[^4].
+Not having conventions or having each collaborator of a project use its conventions leads to the deterioration of both the quality of the project and the overall readability.

 For this project, this set of naming conventions has been chosen: